lblod/ldes-client/README.md

 - **EXTRA_HEADERS**: extra headers added to the requests fetching the LDES pages, as a fetch compatible JSON string.
 Default: {}

 > [!CAUTION]
-> This service is under construction and is not ready to be used in a production environment
+> This service is under test.
+Thread carefully when using this in a production environment